Isaacwilliam4/EvMatsim/contribs/rlev/README.md

 ## Visualizing the Simulation

 To visualize the simulation results, use [Via](https://www.simunto.com/via/download.html).
 The Via runnable is included in this repository.
 To start it:
-* Note: `Via v25.1.0` is incompatible with Ubuntu 22.04, it crashes the desktop GUI.
-Install `v24.1.0`.
+* Note: `Via v25.1.0` installer is incompatible with Ubuntu 22.04, it crashes the desktop GUI.
+Install `v24.1.0` or get the application files directly from an installed instance on Ubuntu `v24`.
 ```bash
 ./Via-24.1.0/via
 ```